eric1992/tramlaw-test/README.md

 ## Getting Started

-First intall the prerequisites, then move on to the Installing section, and finally Running.
+First install the prerequisites, then move on to the Building section, and finally Running.

 ### Prerequisites